 The 495 has a very durable “Endurance” pump, which Graco claims lasts twice as long as the competition.
 While it’s hard to test that objectively, the vast majority of reviewers who use these things professionally swear by them.
 They’ve got a great track record in real-world use, which isn’t true of a lot of the competition.
 The Endurance pump features V-Max blue packings, a Chromex rod, and a hardened stainless steel cylinder, all of which are best-in-class components.

 The easy-access intake valve makes for quick cleaning and easy clog removal.

 In fact, you can easily get access to the whole pump!
 That’s because they’re designed to be removed and replaced.
 You can even swap out the pumps on the job when one fails, and the whole thing takes less than a minute.
 So, it’s easy to get replacements and keep a few on hand, then, send the bad pumps for repairs when needed!

-The replaceable pump system won Graco an award from protoolreviews.com for their innovation!
+The replaceable Graco pump system is highly innovative!
 It’s one of the best design ideas we’ve ever seen for professional painters.

 The pump filter lifts out vertically, in a convenient tube.
 That makes for fewer spills and drips than typical horizontal filters.
 This one has also been tweaked to filter from the inside out.

 Since it filters from the inside out, it won’t collapse like other filters.